 Apple retains coolest brand title

-Apple has retained its title as the coolest brand in Britain for the third year but Twitter has fallen out of favour to make way for rival Instagram, according to an annual survey.
+Apple has retained its title as the coolest brand in Britain while big luxury names have pushed everyday products out of favour, according to an annual survey.

 The CoolBrands list has Aston Martin and Rolex in second and third place, as voted by 3,000 consumers and a panel of 38 "key influencers" such as television chef Gizzi Erskine and model Daisy Lowe.

 Everyday brands that dominated last year's top 20, such as Haagen-Dazs, Ben & Jerry's and Vogue, dropped down the ranking to be replaced by luxury names including Chanel (13), Prada (14) and Alexander McQueen (19).

 Nike took fourth place, followed by Glastonbury and YouTube, while Google and Twitter both dropped from their place in last year's top five to seventh and eighth places respectively.